-Before you can go on any journey, it’s important to know your starting point.
-When it comes to performance management, that means benchmarking the approach your organization has been using to date (no matter how formal or informal) and thinking hard about how that process functions.
+Before you can go on any journey, it’s essential to know your starting point.
+When it comes to effective performance management, that means benchmarking the approach your organization has been using to date (no matter how formal or informal) and thinking hard about how that process functions.

 Here are a few pointers to guide your reflection:

 The first question to ask yourself about your assessment system is, “How frequently are we making assessments?”